basarat/algorithms/src/insertionSort/README.md

-# Insertion sort using TypeScript
+# Insertion sort algorithm using TypeScript
-> Insertion sort is a very intutive algorithm as humans use this pattern naturally when sorting cards in their hands.
+> Insertion sort is a very intutive algorithm as humans use this pattern naturally when sorting cards in our hands.

 > In this lesson we cover the insertion sort algorithm, how it gets its name, and how to implement it using TypeScript / JavaScript.